Nathan Healy

 Leasing Solar Panels

-Compared to buying a system outright, a PPA removes the need for a large upfront investment and eliminates the burden of maintenance.
-Palmetto owns the system, handles all monitoring and upkeep, and backs production with a 90% guarantee.
-You simply pay for the clean energy your panels generate — typically at a rate below what you’d pay the utility.
+Compared to a cash purchase, a PPA through LightReach removes the burden of upfront costs, loan management, and ongoing maintenance.
+Palmetto owns the system and handles all upkeep — so if something needs attention, it’s on us, not you.
+You simply pay for the clean energy your panels produce, typically at a rate lower than what you’d pay the utility.

 Go solar without the investment